Dior: 21st century

 On 3 May, the Dior: Secret Garden — Versailles promotional film was launched.
 It was highly buzzed about throughout various industry and social media sources as it was a display of Dior through its transition.
 Simons presented his first-ever collection for the company — the Fall-Winter 2012 haute-couture collection — on 2 July.
 A major highlight of the fall-winter 2012 haute-couture shows, the collection was called by the company as "the new couture" and made reference to the start of a new Dior through the work of Simons "wiping the [haute couture] slate clean and starting again from scratch."
 The designer's collection "made more references to Mr. Dior than to the house of Dior" with pieces harkening back to themes Dior's post-World War II designs introduced to fashion.
 Simons, who rarely makes himself available for interviews, gave an interview published by the company through its Dior Mag online feature.
 While previous runway presentations under Galliano were held at the Musée Rodin, Simons' show was held at a private residence, near the Arc de Triomphe, with the address only disclosed to select top-clients, celebrities, journalists, and other personnel exclusively invited in a discreet affair.
 High-profile figures in attendance included designers Azzedine Alaïa, Pierre Cardin, Alber Elbaz (Lanvin designer), Diane von Fürstenberg, Marc Jacobs, Christopher Kane, Olivier Theyskens, Riccardo Tisci, Donatella Versace; and Princess Charlene of Monaco, actresses Marion Cotillard, Mélanie Laurent, Jennifer Lawrence, Sharon Stone; film producer Harvey Weinstein; and Dior chairman Arnault with his daughter.
 Live satellite feed of the show was provided on DiorMag online and Twitter was also implemented for real time communication.
 By then, it was also known that the company had purchased the Parisian embroidery firm Maison Vermont sometime earlier in 2012.

-In March 2015 it was announced that Barbadian singer, actress and businesswoman Rihanna was chosen as the official spokeswoman for Dior; this makes her the first black woman to take the spokeswoman position at Dior.
+In March 2014, it was announced that Peter Philips was designated the new creative and image director for Dior makeup, replacing Pat McGrath in her previous role of overseeing the makeup looks for upcoming Dior fashion shows.
+In March 2015 it was announced that Barbadian singer Rihanna was chosen as the official spokeswoman for Dior; this makes her the first black woman to take the spokeswoman position at Dior.
 In 2015, Israeli model Sofia Mechetner was chosen to be the new face of Dior.

 In 2016, Maria Grazia Chiuri was named the women's artistic director for Dior.
 In April 2016 a new Dior flagship boutique opened in San Francisco, with a party hosted by Jaime King.
 In 2017, Dior renovated and expanded its Madrid store.
 The brand celebrated the opening of the new boutique in a masked ball attended by a number of Spanish celebrities like Alejandro Gómez Palomo.